davidgiven/fluxengine/doc/driveresponse.md

 seeing what the drive actually reports.
 To use it, do:

 ```
-fluxengine analyse driveresponse -d :d=1:t=0 --min-interval-us=0 --max-interval-us=30 --interval-step-us=.1 --write-csv=driveresponse.csv
+fluxengine analyse driveresponse -d :d=1:t=0 \
-python3 scripts/driveresponse.csv
+    --min-interval-us=0 --max-interval-us=30 --interval-step-us=.1 \
+	--write-img=driveresponse.png
 ```

-This will scan all intervals from 0us to 30us, at 0.1us steps, and write the result as a CSV file.
-Then the Python script uses matplotlib to render the result as a heatmap.
-They look like this.
+This will scan all intervals from 0us to 30us, at 0.1us steps, draw a graph, and write out the result.
+The graphs look like this.

 (Click to expand)